 If you wear contact lenses, you know they are a vital part of your everyday life.
 Since they play such an important role, why not treat them with a little respect?
 We’ve put together a list of contact lens care tips to maximize the life of your contacts.

-Rinse your hands thoroughly with soap and hot water before reaching for your eyes.
+Rinse your hands thoroughly with soap and hot water for at least 20 seconds before reaching for your eyes.
+And don't forget to clean under your nails!
 Even if you’re just hanging out around the house, dirt and grime are everywhere.
 Trust us when we say you do not want dust, dirt, or germs anywhere near your line of sight.

 Expect the unexpected.
 Keeping a small bottle of saline and a contact lens case in your bag at all times to ensure you’re always prepared.
 If you get stuck somewhere, want to stay at a friend’s house, or forget to pack them in your suitcase, you’re in the clear!